Al Negratti

 Albert Edward Negratti (June 12, 1921 – January 19, 1998) was an American basketball player, coach, and college athletics administrator.
 He played professionally for one season, 1946–47, in the Basketball Association of America (BAA) as a member of the Washington Capitols.
-Negratti attended Seton Hall University, where played college basketball.
+Negratti attended Seton Hall University, where he played college basketball.
 Negratti served as the head basketball coach at the University of Portland from 1955 to 1967, compiling a record of 163–156.
 Negratti died of cancer on January 19, 1998, at his home in Green Bay, Wisconsin.